-Property Description Minimum password length Minimum length of the password.
-Use this option to specify that a password has to be complex.
+Property Description If this One Identity Manager password policy is used for other domains the value also applies to these domains.
 Minimum password lifetime Minimum age of the password.
 Enter the length of time a password has to be used before the user is allowed to change it.
 Max. password age Maximum age of the password.
 Enter the length of time a password can be used before it expires.

-Property Description Max. errors Maximum number of errors.
+Max. errors Maximum number of errors.
 Set the number of invalid passwords.
 If the user has reached this number the user account is blocked.
 Password history Enter the number of passwords to be saved.
 For example, if you enter the value 5 , the last 5 passwords for the user are saved.
+NOTE: If, during synchronization, a more restrictive value for an Active Directory domain's global account policy is found than the one on the One Identity Manager password policy, this value is the one that will be applied to the domain's One Identity Manager password policy.
+If this One Identity Manager password policy is used for other domains the value also applies to these domains.
 Block duration [min] Block duration in minutes.
 Enter the time period the account should be locked for before it is automatically reset.
 Reset account [min] Duration in minutes of account reset.
 Enter the time period that can elapse between two invalid attempts to enter a password before a user account is locked.